Free guide to morning sickness and hyperemesis gravidarum care

 Many factors have been speculated and researched as causal factors, but the research tends to come to conflicting results —> however we do know there are a lot of measurable differences in NVP pregnancies including genetic expressions, hormone levels, blood sugar variations, nutritional deficiencies, composition of the gut bacteria and measures of gut motility

-Most importantly and why my reset is probably different than anything else you have ever read on this topic: when it comes to actually addressing ALL of these at once, circadian and quantum biology offer targeted support pathways that are behind all of these individual areas of inquiry
+Most importantly and why my reset is probably different than anything else you have ever read on this topic: when it comes to actually addressing ALL of these at once, circadian biology and supporting redox and mitochondrial health offer targeted support pathways that are behind all of the current areas of inquiry about the root cause of the problems

-Unfortunately, the simple reason for this many people have not been well-educated on circadian biology or redox and thus, even if they have seen this research, they may not yet understand the implications.
+Unfortunately, many people (including practitioners) have not been well-educated on circadian biology or redox and so even if they have seen this research, they may not yet understand the implications.

 Indeed, the implications are huge particularly because in addition to NVP, oxidative stress is also associated with placental insufficiency, miscarriage, premature rupture of the membranes, gestational hypertension, IUGR, preterm birth, gestational diabetes, bacterial vaginosis, preeclampsia, congenital defects and stillbirth2.